 Is Flourless Chocolate Cake Keto?

 Yes, this cake with no flour is naturally gluten-free, but is it Keto-friendly?
-Most flourless chocolate cake recipes use regular chocolate that’s sweetened with sugar, which means higher carb content.
+Most flourless chocolate cake recipes use regular chocolate that’s sweetened with sugar, which means a higher carb content.

 It’s almost too good to believe that using sugar-free chocolate that’s sweetened with stevia or erythritol makes this flourless chocolate cake keto.